-- 4. Initial risk to self and others is managed and assessed and initial safeguarding concerns are dealt with through the one or more of the following: Wellness Review meetings run by Mental Health Advisory Service (formerly Fitness to Study), Counselling Service Risk Register, Safeguarding Officers meetings with students on probation and a multi-disciplinary Complex Case meetings (involving the Student Services, the Library, Estates, ASQ and Schools where appropriate).
-Note that the majority of issues regarding risk to self and others is successfully managed (mainly by the Counselling Service, Mental Health Advisory Service and Safeguarding Officers) outside of Safeguarding panels. - 5.
-Where concerns are deemed to exceed the threshold of these groups, Safeguarding panels are organised.
-Details of this are in the appendix which the Committees are asked to note and agree. - 6.
-As of 13th May 2019: - a.
-The Counselling Services have offered 2,000 hours of appointments and seen 697 students. - b.
-The Mental Health Advisory Service have offered 867 student appointments. - c.
-10 students presented as homeless or at risk of homelessness and were dealt with by a multi-team approach including Student Advise, Counselling, Mental Health and the on-site Citizens Advice Bureau provision paid for by the College. - d.
-19 students have been admitted to hospital since October 2019 under the Mental Health Act and have been automatically been placed on a Break in Studies under our Fitness to Study policy. - e.
-In addition to the above (d), 33 students have been seen on FTS stage 1; 26 at stage 2; 9 students at stage 3.
-These figures reflect an increase in stage 1 meetings due to early interventions. - f.
-63 students have been flagged as at risk of harm to themselves or others by the Counselling Service. - g.
-22 students have been seen by the Consultant Psychiatrist. - h.
-28 students have been referred to Complex Case meetings in Student Services (e.g.
+- 4. Risk to self and others is managed and assessed and initial safeguarding concerns are dealt with through the one or more of the following: Wellness Review meetings run by Mental Health Advisory Service (formerly Fitness to Study), Counselling Service Risk Register, Safeguarding Officers meetings with students on probation and a multi-disciplinary Complex Case meetings (involving the Student Services, the Library, Estates, ASQ and Schools where appropriate).
+Note that the majority of issues regarding risk to self and others is successfully managed (mainly by the Counselling Service, Mental Health Advisory Service and Safeguarding Officers) outside of Safeguarding panels and by appropriate liaison with, and referral to, NHS and community mental health teams so that the risk is not being inappropriately held by the College. - 5.
+Where concerns are deemed to exceed the threshold of these groups, and external services have been explored, Safeguarding panels are organised. - 6.
+There has been a significant increase in the levels of risk management and students presenting with high levels of distress. - 7.
+As of 6 July 2020: - a.
+The Counselling Services have offered 1,778 hours of appointments. - b.
+286 students have been flagged as at risk of harm to themselves or others by the Counselling Service. - c.
+The Mental Health Advisory Service have offered 1,350 student appointments. - d.
+76 students have been seen on FTS stage 1/2; 4 students at stage 3.
+I I enrolled students were placed on a Break in Studies by the College due to mental health difficulties (e.g. they were hospitalised under the mental health act), and three flags were placed on former students to ensure a Wellness Review would take place should they wish to return to study. - e.
+28 students were referred to the College's Consultant Psychiatrist. - f.
+II students presented as homeless or at risk of homelessness and were dealt with by a multi-team approach including Student Advise, Counselling and Mental Health.